How We Got Started

 In 1995, Auto Round-Up launched one of the very first online magazines they dubbed “E-MAG” for Electronic Magazine.
 The business currently operates five websites, additionally.

 Today, for almost 45 years, Smith’s publications are distributed and sold in over 25,000 retail stores in all 50 U.S. states and provinces of Canada while paid subscriptions are circulated worldwide in nearly 20 countries.
 His titles are now household-trusted magazine names and remain leaders in their industry with a total monthly readership of over 425,000.

-Auto Round-Up Publications’ track record speaks for itself: Since 1974, they have published over 1,500 total issues, sold nearly a billion copies of magazines, and sold, and saved, over 1 million cars for private sellers and classic car dealers alike.
-Over the years, Smith’s titles helped bring members of the hobby together, while also influencing others to join the classic car hobby through car clubs located all over the world, thousands of which they have donated to and/or helped launch.
-Most of these car clubs are non-profit organizations whose efforts include helping cancer, osteoporosis, and AIDS research, The Ronald McDonald House, Make-A-Wish Foundation, Veterans organizations, 4-H programs, and Boy Scouts of America projects, as well as many other charity causes.
+Auto Round-Up Publications’ track record speaks for itself: Since 1974, they have published over 1,800 total issues, sold over a billion copies of magazines, and sold, and saved, over 1-million vehicles for private sellers and classic car dealers alike.
+Over the years, Smith’s titles helped bring members of the hobby together, while also influencing others to join the collector car and truck hobby through car clubs and truck clubs located all over the world, thousands of which they have donated to and/or helped launch.
+Most of these clubs are non-profit organizations whose efforts include helping cancer, osteoporosis, and AIDS research, The Ronald McDonald House, Make-A-Wish Foundation, Veterans organizations, 4-H programs, and Boy Scouts of America projects, as well as many other charity causes.